akdo3/akdo-Library/README.md

 ```lua
 local Main = akdo:addTab(Frame, "Main")
 ```
+Frame = Parent of the tab
+Main = Name of tab

 Adding Controls
 Add interactive controls like sliders, dropdowns, and toggles to the tabs.